reduxframework/redux-framework-4/readme.txt

 6. Within each template kit you can see the full page template types.

 == Changelog ==

+= 4.1.19 =
+* Added: Properly adjust the blocked editor page width based on template selected.
+* Added: Remove Qubely Pro update notice if Redux Pro is installed.
+* Added: Broke out third-party premium plugins to help with understanding of what comes with Redux Pro.
+* Added: Update block editor width when selecting a Redux template.
+* Fixed: Some styling issues with preview modal.
+* Fixed: Issue where plugin titles were not alphabetical.
+* Fixed: Disabled third party premium dependencies.
+* Fixed: Issue where crash would occur when Redux could not write out a file.

 = 4.1.18 =
 * Fixed: Bug with typography output and non-array values for CSS selectors.